• HOME

 The Basketweave Pattern

+Baskets function as both daily tools and sacred symbolic art.
 Indigenous basketweave patterns represent a deep connection to nature, ancestral heritage, and cultural identity.
-It functions as both daily tools and sacred symbolic art.
 The patterns often reflect spiritual beliefs or narratives of a tribe's history.
 These patterns can also symbolize our identities, stories, and intersectionality in the present day.

 The Hummingbird and The Eagle